Goguryeo controversies: Overview

-In 2002, the Northeast Project conducted by the Chinese Academy of Social Sciences (CASS), claimed Goguryeo as a local ethnic minority state in Northeast China.
+In 2002, the Northeast Project conducted by the Chinese Academy of Social Sciences (CASS) claimed Goguryeo as a local ethnic minority state in Northeast China.
 This sparked a major academic and diplomatic controversy, as Korean experts on Goguryeo history accused the Chinese government of using history for political purposes.
-In response, in 2004 South Korea established the Goguryeo Research Foundation (renamed the Northeast Asian History Foundation in 2006), and summoned the Chinese ambassador.
-In 2007, the Northeast Project ended, and the study of Goguryeo history in China has dramatically declined.
-The Chinese Academy of Social Sciences continues to hold its historical perspective on its homepage.
+In response, South Korea established the Goguryeo Research Foundation in 2004 (renamed the Northeast Asian History Foundation in 2006) and summoned the Chinese ambassador.
+In 2007, the Northeast Project ended, causing the study of Goguryeo history in China to decline dramatically.

 Various analyses of the controversy have focused on external motivations for the reevaluation of history, including Korean irredentism towards adjacent Chinese territory, the possibility of North Korean collapse, and the challenge to China from transnational separatism.
 Nationalist historiography has inflamed both sides of the debate, as Korean nationalism treats the themes of a powerful Korean Goguryeo and independence from China as central (see: Korean nationalist historiography), while Chinese nationalism stresses the inviolability of its territory and the unity of its ethnic groups.
 Some scholars have also criticized the projection of modern-day national identities onto ancient peoples.